 Leadership and Organizational Development (LOD) are fields that train the business leaders and organizational development professionals of tomorrow by focusing on contemporary theories in business leadership, organizational development and dynamics at a personal, interpersonal and organizational level.

-We talked to Dr. Jim Begotka, Director of the Master of Science in Leadership and Organizational Development Program and Assistant Professor at Silver Lake College of the Holy Family in order to learn more about this developing idea in the business landscape.
+We talked to Dr. Jim Begotka, Director of the Master of Science in Leadership and Organizational Development Program and Assistant Professor at Holy Family College in order to learn more about this developing idea in the business landscape.

 Here are three ideas he explored that explain why businesses today need leaders, not managers.